cjbarrie/RDL-Ed/01-intro/01-intro.md

 # Introduction to R

 This section is designed to ensure you are familiar with the <tt>R</tt> environment.
-It also provides guidelines on how to use the Swirl package in <tt>R</tt>: a built-in tutorial that familiarizes users with basic <tt>R</tt> commands.
 I thank Julia de Romémont for sharing an earlier version of this introductory section.

 ## Getting started with R at home